sindresorhus/pure/readme.md

 ### `:pure:git pull`

-Use `zstyle ":pure:git" pull 'no'` to prevent Pure from checking whether the current Git remote has been updated.
+Use `zstyle ":pure:git" pull 0` to prevent Pure from checking whether the current Git remote has been updated.

 ### `:pure:git untracked_dirty`

-Use `zstyle ":pure:git" untracked_dirty 'no'` to not include untracked files in dirtiness check.
+Use `zstyle ":pure:git" untracked_dirty 0` to not include untracked files in dirtiness check.
 Only really useful on extremely huge repos like the WebKit repo.

 ### `:pure:git delay_dirty_check`